jdziecielski/genetic-algorithm-for-tetris/README.md

-# genetic-algorithm-for-tetris
 # Genetic Algorithm for Tetris and Petris
 ![72 tetris](https://github.com/jdziecielski/genetic-algorithm-for-tetris/assets/106883711/b7d28fa3-f62f-40b6-b4d7-6d9fa893fc1c)

-## The project consists of both playable and genetic version of two games - Tetris and Petris.
+### The project consists of both playable and genetic version of two games - Tetris and Petris.
 The genetic version of the game serves a purpose of showing that a genetic algorithm can be used to solve a problem of solving Tetris or Petris.
 Petris is a version of Tetris game, in which all of the blocks are permutations of 5 connected blocks, where as the regular Tetris is using shapes consisting of 4 connected blocks.
 The project is implemented in python, using libraries: pygame and numpy.